On this page

 Simplify data collection.

 To make the most of your higher education data across campuses and schools, it’s important to have one central system for collecting, storing, and reporting information.
+This is critical for recurring higher education processes like new student acquisition and enrollment.
 As part of this process, you’ll need online forms that are easy to create and fill out, and that keep information organized so it’s easy to access and analyze.

 Streamline workflows across departments.

 With the right type of higher education digital automation, information flows freely between departments.
-You can not only eliminate the need for manual data entry, but save hours on otherwise time-consuming tasks that come with financial aid applications, admission reviews, student communications, and more.
+Not only do you eliminate the need for manual data entry, but you also save hours on otherwise time-consuming tasks that come with financial aid applications, admission reviews, student communications, and more.

 Integrate all of your apps.

-Looking for a solution you can use to rally departments around a shared vision?
-See how Formstack helps unify data and streamline workflows across departments—whether you have a staff of 200 or 20,000.
+Looking for a solution to rally departments around a shared vision?
+No matter your campus size, Formstack can help unify data and streamline workflows across departments.

 Blog